-If you have used the existing version of SPSD/M, you may wish to use existing parameter files of your own design with the 1992 version.
-Since parameters have been added and deleted in this release, these old files will produce errors if you attempt to use them with the current version.
+If you have used past versions of SPSD/M, you may wish to use any .cpr parameter files you had created with the new version.
+If you use only .cpi files your analyses should continue to run.
+Since parameters have been added and deleted in this release, old .cpr files will produce errors if you attempt to use them with the current version.
 The procedure outlined below will create an include file which holds the values of all parameters which differ from the default parameter files distributed as part of the release.

-The procedure makes use of the compparm program, a description of which may be found in the SPSD/M Tools User's Guide.
+The procedure makes use of the compparm program, a description of which may be found in the Tools User's Guide.
 The user should use the parameter comparison program with the -i option.
-For example if a user had created file called mybase92.cpr and wished to run that analysis on the new version 6.0 they would first create an include file as follows (before installing the new release):
+For example if a user had created file called mybase92.cpr and wished to run that analysis on the new version they would first create an include file as follows (before installing the new release):

-compparm -i mybase92.cpr \spsd\ba92.cpr > mybase92.cpi
+compparm -i mybase95.cpr \spsd\ba95.cpr > mybase95.cpi

-This program would then produce a .cpi file which would be read in during a subsequent run with version 6.0 of the SPSD/M. Any .apr or .mpr files which had been altered should also have appropriate .api/.mpi files created and included during a run with the new model.
+This program would then produce a .cpi file which would be read in during a subsequent run with the new version of the SPSD/M. Any .apr or .mpr files which had been altered should also have appropriate .api/.mpi files created and included during a run with the new model.